customer-dynamics/c3-amazon-connect/README.md

 C3 for Amazon Connect uses the AWS Cloud Development Kit (CDK) to deploy the necessary resources _directly_ to your AWS account in a newly created stack.
 No manual importing of resources required!

+### 🏦 Credit Card & ACH Support

+Allow customers to pay with either their credit card or bank account.
+C3 for Amazon Connect supports both payment methods.

+### 👤 Self-Service Payments

+C3 for Amazon Connect enables you to collect payments over the phone without the need for an agent.
+Customers can enter their payment details securely using their phone's keypad.

+### 👥 Agent-Assisted Payments

+While talking to a customer, your agents can securely take payment from the customer without ever seeing or hearing the payment details.

 ### 🧾 Automatic Receipts

-After a successful payment, customers have an option to receive a receipt for their transaction via email.
+After a successful payment, customers can receive a receipt for their transaction via email—complete with your name and logo.

 ## Getting Started